jdiazc9/coalescence/README.md

 preference for resource _&alpha;_).
 Values between 0 and 1 are also accepted for intermediate behaviors.

-The updated package files together with the original instructions to install and operate it are in the ./community-simulator folder in this repository.
+The updated package files, together with the original instructions to install and operate it are in the ./community-simulator folder in this repository.

 ## Minimal model